Norinchukin Bank The Boosts Position in American Water Works Company, Inc. (NYSE:AWK)

 The firm also recently announced a quarterly dividend, which will be paid on Wednesday, December 2nd.
 Investors of record on Tuesday, November 10th will be given a dividend of $0.55 per share.
 The ex-dividend date of this dividend is Monday, November 9th.
 This represents a $2.20 annualized dividend and a yield of 1.44%.
 American Water Works’s dividend payout ratio (DPR) is 60.94%.

 AWK has been the topic of a number of analyst reports.
+Barclays increased their price target on American Water Works from $138.00 to $173.00 and gave the company an “equal weight” rating in a research note on Wednesday, November 18th.
 Zacks Investment Research raised American Water Works from a “hold” rating to a “buy” rating and set a $169.00 price target on the stock in a research note on Monday, November 9th.
+Janney Montgomery Scott downgraded American Water Works from a “buy” rating to a “neutral” rating in a research note on Tuesday, October 13th.
 HSBC raised American Water Works from a “hold” rating to a “buy” rating and set a $175.00 price target on the stock in a research note on Monday, November 9th.
-Janney Montgomery Scott downgraded American Water Works from a “buy” rating to a “neutral” rating in a research note on Tuesday, October 13th.
-Wells Fargo & Company reissued a “hold” rating on shares of American Water Works in a research note on Thursday, August 6th.
-Finally, Barclays upped their price objective on shares of American Water Works from $138.00 to $173.00 and gave the company an “equal weight” rating in a research report on Wednesday, November 18th.
+Finally, Wells Fargo & Company restated a “hold” rating on shares of American Water Works in a research report on Thursday, August 6th.
 Two analysts have rated the stock with a sell rating, five have given a hold rating and six have issued a buy rating to the stock.
 The company presently has an average rating of “Hold” and an average price target of $144.62.

 In related news, SVP Cheryl Norton sold 609 shares of the business’s stock in a transaction that occurred on Wednesday, September 2nd.
 The shares were sold at an average price of $143.78, for a total transaction of $87,562.02.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Insiders own 0.30% of the company’s stock.